portxchange/developer-documentation/receiving-data/event/event-api.md

 The URL contains next parameters:

 - `from` - the start timestamp of the timeframe to fetch data.
 The prarameter is **required**.
 - `to` - the end timestamp of the timeframe.
-The prarameter is **optional**.
+The parameter is **optional**.
 If not provided, the default value is current time.
 - `port` - the UNLOCODE of the port to fetch data.
 The parameter is **optional**.
 If not provided, data for all accessible ports will be fetched.

 Timestamp format is `YYYY-MM-ddTHH:mm:ssZ`.